Dionysian Mysteries

 The Dionysian Mysteries were a ritual of ancient Greece and Rome which sometimes used psychoactive substances and other trance-inducing techniques (like dance and music) to remove inhibitions.
 It also provided some liberation for people marginalized by Greek society, such as slaves, outlaws, and non-citizens.
 In their final phase the Mysteries shifted their emphasis from a chthonic, underworld orientation to a transcendental, mystical one, with Dionysus changing his nature accordingly.
 By its nature as a mystery religion reserved for the initiated, many aspects of the Dionysian cult remain unknown and were lost with the decline of Greco-Roman polytheism.
-Modern knowledge is derived from descriptions, imagery and cross-cultural studies.
+Modern knowledge is derived from descriptions, imagery, and cross-cultural studies.
+Archaeological remains such as the Bacchic gold tablets are a significant source to reconstruct initiation practices into the mysteries.